xomcar/xomcar.github.io/cv.md

 * Can organize my work to respect deadlines
 ## Wishlist
 * Senior figures willing to share knowledge and feedback (and do some code review)
-* Learn more deeply about Linux embedded, especially the driver interface
+* Learn even more about Linux embedded
 * Deepen my knowledge of modern system programming languages (Rust/Zig)
 * Expand my competence in micro-electronics
 * Become a vim ninja